 The input capacitors are responsible for sourcing the AC component of the input current flowing into the upper MOSFETs.
-Their RMS current capacity must be sufficient to handle the ac component of the current drawn by the upper MOSFETs which is related to duty cycle and the number of active phases.
+Their RMS current capacity must be sufficient enough to handle the AC component of the current drawn by the upper MOSFETs which is related to duty cycle and the number of active phases.

-For a two-phase design, use Figure 25 to determine the inputcapacitor RMS current requirement set by the duty cycle, maximum sustained output current ( $I_O$ ), and the ratio of the peak-to-peak inductor current ( $I{L(P-P)}$ ) to $I_O$ .
+For a three-phase design, use Figure 27 to determine the input-capacitor RMS current requirement set by the duty cycle, maximum sustained output current (I_O), and the ratio of the peak-to-peak inductor current ($I{L,(P-P)}$) to I_O .